 - The vertical structure of the online B2B market offers company a lot of potential for future growth.

-Characteristics of B2B Clients in China
+B2B Clients in China

 Domestic suppliers and B2B clients are accustomed to using digital platforms to build, convert, and maintain relationships.
 Overall B2B marketing strategies in China make B2B clients become digital savvies.
 They actively search for information online and make purchase decisions even without the help of sales representatives.
 Additionally, B2B clients in China look for similar online experiences that they encounter as consumers in a B2C condition.
 Specifically, the B2B clients expect to have optimized search engines, read ratings and reviews from other companies, have personalized products and differentiated customer experiences, and get a consistent experience across online and offline touchpoints.